comus4/Collection-of-apps-I-have-completed-so-far-my-in-learning-journey/README.md

 # Collection-of-tutorial-apps-I-completed-in-learning-journey

-All apps were developed following various tutorials: iOS & Swift - The Complete iOS App Development Bootcamp by Angela Yu, 100 Days of SwiftUI by Paul Hudson, Tutorials by raywenderlich Tutorial Team, SwiftUI Masterclass by Robert Petras, Build Instagram & TikTok by Cem Salta, Build Tinder Clone - by Nikita Thomas.
+All apps were developed following various tutorials: iOS & Swift - The Complete iOS App Development Bootcamp by Angela Yu, 100 Days of SwiftUI by Paul Hudson, Tutorials by raywenderlich Tutorial Team, SwiftUI Masterclass by Robert Petras, Build Instagram & TikTok by Cem Salta, Build Tinder Clone - by Nikita Thomas, Stanford University's course CS193p (Developing Applications for iOS using SwiftUI).

 ## 100 Days of SwiftUI: